 - The facing direction of a building is determined by the side having the grandest view (most windows).
 In this approach, it’s believed the sunlight determines how energy enters.

 Which is the correct?
 Well, let’s explore different types of buildings:

 A traditional apartment building consists of five or fewer floors.
-Typically rental units are two or more to a floor and overlook a parking lot.
+Typically rental units are two or more on a floor and overlook a parking lot.
 In this case, the facing direction would likely be the facing direction of the building itself.

 For multi-floor complexes such as high-rise buildings, determining the facing direction can be tricky.
 It’s likely that apartments and office suites have different facing directions than the building itself.
-To make this more complex, sometimes the building has a grand entrance or foyer with elevators facing a busy road that do not have the same facing direction as the building.
+To make this more complex, sometimes the building has a grand entrance or foyer with elevators facing a busy road that does not have the same facing direction as the building.

 Feng Shui is about understanding your environment which starts with the geography.
 Buildings are man’s impact to Mother Earth, so they may or may not determine the facing direction.
 Start by observing your surroundings and the source of chi (or energy).
 Let me explain:

 - A building may have a parking lot at the entrance, but the drive comes off a side road.
-However the building has a busy road on another side.
+However, the building has a busy road on another side.
 The busy road determines the source of yang (active) energy.
 This is its facing direction.